What is the difference between Cyberport Creative Micro Fund (CCMF) and Cyberport Incubation Programme (CIP)?

 If an applicant with the same or similar project applying for CCMF and CIP at the same intake, Cyberport shall only consider the application of CIP without further notice.

 How should I know if my company is eligible to apply for CIP?

-Applicants must be a company registered and incorporated in Hong Kong less than 7 years upon application deadline of the programme.
+Applicants must be a company registered and incorporated in Hong Kong.
 You will need sufficient funds, or fundraising potential, to operate for at least one year.
 The passion and ambition to succeed is also important.

 What is the difference between on-site and off-site incubation?